gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 **The accounting of time:**

 Seneca returns obsessively
-to the image of accounting —
+to the image of accounting,
 of calculating what you have,
 what you have spent,
 what remains.